≡ Menu

 History of the Chi-Chi Breed

-Can’t really tell you where the Chi-Chi was first created, we can tell you “why” the Chi-Chi was probably first created.
-And the answer to that question lies in the history of the two breeds that are used to create a Chi-Chi mainly the Chihuahua and the Chinese Crested.
+Now why we can’t tell you where the Chi-Chi was first created?
+We can tell you “why” the Chi-Chi was probably first made.
+And the answer to that question lies in the history of the two breeds used to create a Chi-Chi, mainly the Chihuahua and the Chinese Crested.

 The Chihuahua.